eclipse/vorto/docs/tutorials/migrate_vorto_models.md

 **7.** Click **Upload**

 **8.** If all goes well you will receive a success message *model is valid and ready for import*
+In addition to that, you will also see all of the submodels that will be imported and which ones already exist.

 ![successful upload](../images/tutorials/migrate_model/successful_upload.png)

 **9.** Click **Import** to finish uploading.

-You're now ready to use the models.
+**You're now ready to use the models.**

 <br />